skibu/nornsLib/README.md

 # nornsLib
 Useful Lua libraries for Norns synth to make it easier to create scripts that are user friendly.
 There are currently two separate library files.
 You only need to include what you want to actually use.

+## nornsLib/jsonExt.lua
+Ever gotten frustrated trying to understand what is in a table because `tab.print(tbl)` is just way too limited??
+Ever want to read or write data in a human readable format so that you can actually understand the data?
+Well, the JSON extension can really help.
+Not only does it enable easily converting from table objects to json and visa versa, but you can also print out a table in json format.

+### json.encode(tbl)

+### tbl = json.decode(json_str)

+### json.print(tbl)

-## nornsLib/parameterExtensions.lua
+## nornsLib/parameterExt.lua
-The parameterExtensions library does two main things: 1) prevents overlap for option parameters; and 2) makes navigation to parameter setting menu much simpler.
+The parameter extensions library does two main things: 1) prevents overlap for option parameters; and 2) makes navigation to parameter setting menu much simpler.

 ### Preventing overlap for parameter option
 This feature makes sure that option parameters don't overlap the label and the value, since that makes the text unreadable.
 To use this feature you only need to include the parameterExtensions library.
 Everything else is taken care of by changing some of the low-level code.
 If overlap for an option parameter is found, a narrower font will be used.
 And if there would still be overlap with the narrower font, then the right portion of the text will be trimmed off.
 If you happen to ever have overlapping text in a parameter option this provides a great and simple solution.